hpcc-systems/ECLCloudIDE/readme.md

   * ~~leave group~~
   * ~~remove from group~~

+* ~~security concern - change to docker file to not run the container as root~~

+* make mail configurable, based on env (nodemailer for dev, aws-sdk for prod?)

 * add a help menu, linking to:
   * ~~ecl docs~~
   * some sort of feedback form?